scotteifel/Peek-In/README.md

 This is developed for the Windows OS currently.

-Code of Conduct:
+## Code of Conduct:
   Be respectful

-Contributions to this project are appreciated!
+Contributions are appreciated!